system-er/Godot3DInterpreter/README.md

 when you start you see the commander - a one line TextEditor. if you enter for example
 PRINT "[hello world]
-and the string is printed to GODOT-output. or you type:
+and the string is printed to GODOT-output.

+or you type:
 FORWARD 30
 and enter with Return, you see a 3D-line of MeshInstance3D.
 Then enter
 LEFT 90
 and again FORWARD 30 and you see the next line.
 If you enter for example:
 REPEAT 4 [ FORWARD 30 LEFT 90 ]
 you get a Cube.

+You can write a procedure if you type TO "X :N   PRINT :N   END
+and can call it with GO "X 42
+and the procedure will write 42 to Godot-output.

-If you like to get real programs, type
-LOAD and you can load one of the example-programs in the interpreterprograms-directory.
+If you like to programs, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.